Digital Marketing and Social Media Conference

 Fee: The cost of this course for nonprofits, pre-venture (not yet started) businesses, and those participants from a company of over 500 employees is $309.
 These organizations should use the link below to register:

-(Includes boxed lunch.
-We cannot guarantee lunch for those who register less than 2 weeks ahead of the event)
+(Includes lunch; we cannot guarantee lunch for those who register less than 2 weeks ahead of the event)

 Registration & Cancellation policies